 Participants are expected to participate in sharing of ideas, of progress, and of completion of their work through small discussion and peer review efforts.

-We will house the workshop in Manhattan College’s very modern open space classroom environment and offer many quiet places and library areas, in addition to private dorm rooms – all equipped with WiFi in the comfort of air-conditioning – for the creative muses to work.
+We will house the workshop in George Fox University’s classroom environment and offer many quiet places and library areas, in addition to private dorm rooms – all equipped with WiFi in the comfort of air-conditioning – for the creative muses to work.
 Additionally, we will come together to share and review materials, benefiting from peer feedback.

 Faculty are expected to familiarize themselves with the resources already available in SIMIODE and to work within a reasonable framework in designing their course materials.

 Focused sessions on topics of interest can be arranged, e.g., working with STEM colleagues, sharing personal and student experiences, institutional opportunities for change, developing data material.

 Nature of the Participants

 We are interested in good module writers who want to create more and better student activities for use by other faculty.
 Participants must agree to participate fully and to complete high quality materials in a timely fashion.

 Accepted participants from US academic institutions will have their transportation paid for the workshop, receive room and board in a single air-conditioned room on campus.
 It is expected that faculty will devote their time solely to the workshop goals during this period, e.g., not teaching online course at the same time.

 The application should include the close to complete version of at least one Modeling Scenario (see Author Instructions for format and Examples of Modeling Scenarios for comparable materials) and descriptions and plans for more materials to be completed during the workshop.
 Applicants are expected to complete several more Modeling Scenarios or Technique Narratives during and after the workshop.